verrazzano/docs/content/en/docs/applications/_index.md

 The `MetricsTrait` provides a simplified integration with the Prometheus service included in the Verrazzano platform.
 The `verrazzano-application-operator` processes each `MetricsTrait` and does two things.
 1. Updates the workload's annotations to provide metrics source information.
-2. Updates the Prometheus' metrics scrape config with metrics scrape targets.
+2. Updates the Prometheus' metrics scrape configuration with metrics scrape targets.
 The Verrazzano platform will automatically apply a `MetricsTrait` to every component with a supported workload.

-The example below shows the a `MetricsTrait` that was automatically applied.
+The following sample shows the a `MetricsTrait` that was automatically applied.
 ```yaml
 apiVersion: core.oam.dev/v1alpha2
 kind: ApplicationConfiguration